Here ends Part One .

 And during this Kit felt...well what?

 All I know is that something had happened to him before, something to do with his reputation, and because of it he heard my truth as transgressive.
-Yet transgressive didn't fit the picture of what was happening in the room, I wasn't wearing low cut blouses, I didn't flirt, and I didn't even dare to make eye-contact (our eyes met only once during two years)!
-Only once did I allow my feelings into my voice, just once...
+Yet transgressive didn't fit the picture of what was happening in the room, I didn't flirt, I didn't even dare to make eye-contact (our eyes met only once during two years)!
+And only once did I allow my feelings into my voice, just once...

-Kit's memories of the previous threat to his reputation poisoned our sessions.
+Kit's memories of the previous threat to his reputation (this is most likely his Factor X) poisoned our sessions.

 And I was silenced.